 Osprey Fairview price

-If we compare the price range of the Fairview line of Osprey to other brands (Deuter, Lowe Apline) and with other lines of backpacks from Osprey you will see that the price falls in the middle.
+If we compare the price range of the Fairview line of Osprey to other brands (Deuter, Lowe Apline) and with other lines of backpacks from Osprey you will see that the price falls somewhere in the middle.
 They aren’t cheap, but they aren’t super expensive either.
 They are a decently priced line positioned in the middle of the market.

 Whichever backpack you end up choosing from the Fairview line should not necessarily depend on price, because it will be an investment anyway.
 It’s more about which backpack fits your needs, and as I described above, they are made for different kinds of travelers.
-The 40L is for weekend travelers, the 55L for holiday backpackers, and the 70L for the multi-climate backpackers/digital nomads with laptops etc. The warranty of Osprey is also good: if something breaks because of a construction fault, then the backpack gets repaired without any problems.
+The Fairview 40L is for weekend travelers, the Fairview 55L for holiday backpackers, and the Fairview 70L for the multi-climate backpackers/digital nomads with laptops etc. The warranty of Osprey is also good: if something breaks because of a construction fault, then the backpack gets repaired without any problems.

-My opinion on Osprey Fairview
+My personal opinion after traveling with Osprey Fairview 70L:

 All in all I am glad that this was my first real backpack, and that my endless research paid off in that I found it so comfortable to carry.
 Backpacking always looked so uncomfortable to me, but with this backpack that is not the case at all.
 I hope that if you had any doubts about a new backpack, this review has helped you.
+I’ve recommended this backpack to countless of my friends, so it only seemed fair I would recommend this backpack publicly too!

 Have you ever traveled with the Osprey Fairview?